 Boys' Week was celebrated at Public School 3 by a mass meeting of all the pupils in the auditorium of the school on Monday morning, April 30.
 A most interesting program had been prepared by the pupils.
-Rev. Albert Sheppard spoke had been prepared by the pupils.
 Rev. Albert Sheppard spoke to the boys on the need of courage to face the tasks that met them from day to day in their studies, and their efforts to get the best out of the educational privileges that were offered to them.
 He asked the girls present if they thought that the slogan used for "Boys' Week" was right, "Boys are a nation's best asset," and not a girl present seemed to think that it was right.
-The speaker then went on to say that boys and girls together are the nation's best asset.
-He trusted that and girls together are the nation's best asset.
+The speaker then went on to say that boys and girl together are the nation's best exact. and girls together are the nation's best asset.
 He trusted that before very long they would also celebrate "Girls' Week," when the girls would have their chance to exhibit their value to the nation.